Stan-breaks/Nimble/README.md

 ## Docker & Portability

-The provided **Dockerfile** enables you to package NimbleStack into a container that runs anywhere—whether on local development machines, cloud servers, or within CI/CD pipelines.
+The provided **Containerfile** enables you to package NimbleStack into a container that runs anywhere—whether on local development machines, cloud servers, or within CI/CD pipelines.
 This offers several advantages:

 - **Consistency**: The container ensures the environment (OS, dependencies, configuration) remains the same across different deployments.
 - **Portability**: You can run your containerized app on any platform that supports Docker or Podman.